-Freeing up capacity for innovation and growth has never been more important than today.
+Driving test equipment utilization is critical to meeting today’s competitive challenges.
+Freeing up capacity for innovation and growth has never been more important.
 Companies are being asked to bring products to market in half the time and reduce their cost of operations up to 50% to succeed against aggressive global competitors.
-In hi-tech manufacturing businesses, this means eradicating the pernicious habit causing consistently low utilization – generally in the range of 15% to 25% – as well as process disruptions and bad moods that limit people’s ability to invent and move with velocity.
+In hi-tech manufacturing businesses, this means eradicating the pernicious habit causing consistently low test equipment utilization – generally in the range of 15% to 25% – as well as process disruptions and bad moods that limit people’s ability to move with velocity.

-That One Bad Habit That Costs You Millions.
+That One Bad Habit That Kills Test Equipment Utilization and Costs You Millions.

-The habit is hoarding, and we write about it extensively in our blog because it is so damaging to cost competitiveness and speed.
-Hoarding is a human phenomenon and is the most significant contributor to asset costs in every hi-tech engineering operations we’ve ever seen.
-It was 20 years ago at Sente’s founding when we first encountered it and, aside from the places we (or others) have eradicated it, it remains today.
+The habit is hoarding, and we write about it extensively in our blog.
+It is so damaging to test equipment utilization, cost competitiveness, and speed.
+Hoarding is a human phenomenon and is the most significant contributor to asset costs in every hi-tech engineering operation we’ve ever seen.
+It was 20 years ago at Sente’s founding when we first encountered it.
+Aside from the places we (or others) have ended it, it remains today.
+Across most of the industry.
 Hoarding results in excess costs that slow businesses down and can make them uncompetitive.

-They overspend by 25% to 50% calibrating and repairing equipment they don’t even need
+They overspend by 25% to 50% calibrating and repairing equipment.
+They could free than money up for better purposes.

-User can spend as much as 10% of their time being distracted searching for or dealing with non-value-added administrative burdens
+Users spend 10% of their time being distracted searching for or dealing with non-value-added administrative burdens.
+They could be inventing.

 Our Results are Uncommon.
 Our Approach is too, by Definition.

-Our approach is not traditional.
+Our approach is not traditional which is why we’ve been recognized for outstanding achievements with our software and services.
 We are the only enterprise asset management company with a significant focus on human intentions and behavior because, as it turns out, people drive results.
+People drive test equipment utilization, high and low.
 Knowing what focuses are most critical to producing truly game-changing results is just as critical for asset management as it is for any other endeavor.
 Our CEO writes about this in “Is Your Team Ready for its Moneyball Moment?”
 “Moneyball” is the story of how a new approach to baseball enabled the Oakland A’s to set a record for consecutive wins, tie for total wins, and do it all spending 80% less than their competition.
-They changed the game of baseball as we are changing the game in asset management.
+They changed the game of baseball as we are changing the game in enterprise asset management.

-Asset management customer and user Intentions → aEAM Accountability Practices → Trust → Truth → End of Hoarding → Game-Changing Results.
+Asset management customer and user Intentions → aEAM Accountability Practices → Trust → Truth → End of Hoarding → Increase to Test Equipment Utilization → Game-Changing Results.

-Customers of asset management intend to develop products rapidly and at a low cost.
-To do this they intend to have the equipment they need, when they need it, with the capabilities they need, in good working order.
-They don’t want to have to worry or expend any energy outside of their mission: to design highly valuable products quickly.
+Customers of asset management are tasked with developing products rapidly and at a low cost.
+To do this they must have the equipment they need, when they need it, with the capabilities they need, in good working order.
+They don’t want to have to worry or expend any energy outside of their mission.
+They must stay focused on design highly valuable products quickly.